cvicens/state-machine-assistant/README.md

 We have prepared a set of numbered shell scripts, please have a look to the one numbered `00` where some base environment variables are set.
 You may need to change the project name to be sure it's unique in your cluster...

 Set the environment any time by doing this.
-Please run the next command, we'll need to use $PROJECT_NAME environemt variable later:
+Please run the next command, we'll need to use $PROJECT_NAME environment variable later:

 ```sh
 . ./00-environment.sh